 Account receivables is recorded at invoiced amounts net of an allowance for credit losses and do not bear interest.
 The allowance for credit losses is the Company's best estimate of the amount of probable credit losses in the Company's existing accounts receivable.
 The measurement and recognition of credit losses involves the use of judgment.
-Management's assessment of expected credit losses includes consideration of current and expected economic conditions, market and industry factors affecting the Company's customers (including their financial condition), the aging of account balances, historical credit losses for specific receivables when it is probable that the receivable will not be collected and the loss can be reasonably estimated.
+Management's assessment of expected credit losses includes consideration of current and expected economic conditions, market and industry factors affecting the Company's customers (including their financial condition), the aging of account balances, historical credit loss experience, customer concentrations, customer creditworthiness, and the existence of sources of payment.
+The Company also establishes an allowance for credit losses for specific receivables when it is probable that the receivable will not be collected and the loss can be reasonably estimated.
 Account receivables considered uncollectible are charged against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-As of March 31, 2024 and December 31, 2023, the allowance for credit losses was an immaterial amount.
+As of June 30, 2024 and December 31, 2023, the allowance for credit losses was an immaterial amount.
 The Company does not have any off-balance sheet credit exposure related to its customers.
-As of March 31, 2024 and December 31, 2023, the balance of account receivables was \$85,427 and \$77,517, respectively.
+As of June 30, 2024 and December 31, 2023, the balance of account receivables was \$79,220 and \$77,517, respectively.